 Idiocracy was the third film from Mike Judge.
 Mike Judge is best known as the creator and the voice of the two lead characters in MTV’s subversive animated series Beavis and Butt-Head (1993-7).
 Judge oversaw the two characters’ film outing Beavis and Butt-Head Do America (1996) and then went onto direct original live-action material on cinema screens with the sharply barbed Office Space (1999), followed by Idiocracy and the subsequent Extract (2009).
 Judge has also acted as executive producer of tv’s King of the Hill (1997-2009) and performed the voice for the lead character Hank Hill and created the subsequent live-action Silicon Valley (2014– ).

 Idiocracy was a flop when it came out.
 20th Century Fox apparently hated the film and only released it to 130 theatres in seven US cities with almost no promotion.
 (There is much speculation that the reasons for this are due to the outspokenly conservative 20th Century Fox disliking Mike Judge’s vitriolic attacks on American consumerism).
 The film has however gained a modest cult afterlife on dvd and via revival screenings.
-Mike Judge co-writes with Etan Coen (no relation to Ethan Coen of Coen Brothers fame) who also wrote a number of episodes of Judge’s animated series and the subsequent screenplays for Madagascar: Escape 2 Africa (2008), Tropic Thunder (2008) and Men in Black 3 (2012), before making his directorial debut with Get Hard (2015).
+Mike Judge co-writes with Etan Coen (no relation to Ethan Coen of Coen Brothers fame) who also wrote a number of episodes of Judge’s animated series and the subsequent screenplays for Madagascar: Escape 2 Africa (2008), Tropic Thunder (2008), Men in Black 3 (2012) and Holmes & Watson (2018), before making his directorial debut with Get Hard (2015).

 Mike Judge and Etan Coen borrow the essential premise of H.G.
 Wells’ When the Sleeper Wakes (1899), of the man from the present waking up in the future, which has fuelled a number of science-fiction stories from Buck Rogers to Planet of the Apes (1968), Late for Dinner (1991), Forever Young (1992), Demolition Man (1993) and the closest work to where Idiocracy lands, Woody Allen’s Sleeper (1973).
 Idiocracy is a satirical future.
 The opening illustrates with alarming plausibility how the stupid manage to outbreed the intelligent and take over the world, in so doing dumbing down the average American I.Q.
 It is amusing watching some of the background portraits of such a low I.Q. future.
 People watch The Masturbation Channel and The Violence Channel where one of the most popular shows is Oh!
 My Balls, wherein America’s Funniest Home Videos (1990– ) is perpetually played out as we watch a man being whacked and slammed in the nuts.
 Luke Wilson goes to hospital and the receptionist struggles to find a diagnosis on a panel of buttons where everything is registered in simple cartoon figures.